-Applicants will also provide copies of their transcripts and a current resume or CV.
+Applicants will need to provide copies of their unofficial transcripts and a current resume or curriculum vitae (CV).

-All applicants must obtain, via the online application portal, letters of recommendation from 3 letter writers.
+All applicants must obtain, via the online application portal, letters of recommendation from three letter writers.

 Applicants whose native language is not English must demonstrate English proficiency via TOEFL or IELTS scores, unless they meet the Rackham Graduate School criteria for an exemption.